Read Text from Images with C# OCR

 We will use the IronOcr.IronTesseract

-class to recognize text within images and look at the nuances of how to use Iron Tesseract OCR to get the highest performance in terms of accuracy and speed when reading text from images in .NET
+class to recognize text within images and explore how to use Iron Tesseract OCR to maximize accuracy and speed in .NET applications.

-To achieve "Image to Text" we will install the IronOCR library into a Visual Studio project.
+To achieve "Image to Text" functionality, we need to install the IronOCR library into a Visual Studio project.

-To do this, we download the IronOcr DLL or use NuGet .
+You can download the IronOcr DLL or use NuGet.

 Install-Package IronOcr